 Frequently Asked Questions

-The Decennial Census (Census) is a 10-question survey utilized to conduct a population and housing count of all 50 states, the District of Columbia, Puerto Rico and the Island Areas as of April 1st (Census Day) of each census year.
+The Decennial Census (Census) is a population count of all 50 states, the District of Columbia, Puerto Rico and the Island Areas as of April 1st (Census Day) of each census year.
 Article I, Section 2 of the U.S. Constitution mandates an enumeration of everyone residing in the U.S. every 10 years.
 The first Census was conducted in 1790 and has been carried out every 10 years since.

 The U.S. Census Bureau, which is part of the U.S. Department of Commerce, conducts the census.